JoseG42/Functions/README.md

 # Functions
 Functions assignments one through 6 greeting function defines a function called "greet_guest" with one "name" parameter, it prints a string "Welcome, {name}!
 To the Desperado Hotel.
 We hope you enjoy your stay.", Where {name} is the value of the parameter given to the function.
 In the second cell, the function is called using different parameters, a variable, a string, an integer, a dictionary, an attribute within a dictionary, a list, and a value within a list.
 I made notes next to the ones that don't work well for the function.
-I wonder what other types would work as the parameter to get the intended result
+I wonder what other types would work as the parameter to get the intended result simple_math_function defines a function add_numbers() wich takes two variable parameters (a and b), it makes a c variable equal to a plus b, then prints c.
+In the second cell I tested the function using single digit variables, multiple digit variables, negative value variables, strings, and variables.